 I wrote about starting my day with a walk on the beach at sunrise.
-This was about mindfulness and this I commenced.
+This was about mindfulness, and this I commenced.
 Reading the book, ‘The Miracle Morning’ has been such a blessing in discovering how to put some of the healthiest practices into my life.
-I’ve found that the lifesavers that Hal Elrod discusses in his book really help with happiness, peace of mind and progress toward your goals.
+I’ve found that the lifesavers Hal Elrod discusses in his book help with happiness, peace of mind and progress toward your goals.

 Read about the Positive Ways To Start The Day that will transform your life.

-My ideal day includes lots of family time which is one of my core values.
+My ideal day includes lots of family time, one of my core values.
 It also includes a combination of activities that assist with living a more balanced life; mindfulness, walking, reading, working and giving.
-By giving I mean sharing of knowledge, helping where I can in communities, both online and off.
+By giving, I mean sharing of knowledge and helping where I can in communities, both online and off.

 Every day I read my ideal day, and every day I see that there are things I’m doing already that are in my future vision.
 By visualizing your ideal day daily, your subconscious begins to find ways for you to live it.

 The power of reading your ideal day daily.

-Once you have written your ideal day down.
-Read it.
+Once you have written your ideal day down, read it.
 Read it daily.
 As you read it, feel it.
 If you find it doesn’t feel right for you, rewrite it.
 Your ideal day can change.
-It is your day, the one you are creating for you.
+It is your day, the one you are creating for yourself.

 Tip: Record your ideal day as you read it and play it back to yourself.
 Allow yourself to hear your ideal day.
 As you listen to your ideal day, imagine yourself living it.

-It is during the times of imagining yourself living your ideal day that you find the ways to design it and live it.
+It is during the times of imagining yourself living your ideal day that you find ways to design it and live it.

 Let your subconscious guide you.

 Naturally, it is you that puts in the work.
 The subconscious guides you.

 You set your goal, believe in yourself, visualize your ideal day and take action towards living it.
-The visualization is important it helps you see the daily habits you require to take to get you to where you want to be.
+Visualization is important it helps you see the daily habits you require to take to get you to where you want to be.